ena-infrastructure/specifications/ena-oauth2-chaining.md

 - The authorization server in the originating domain does not have knowledge of protected resources in the target domain with respect to authorization decisions, and
 - a protected resource in the target domain cannot verify an access token issued by an authorization server in another trust domain.

 Therefore, token exchange in these cases must use an intermediate proof issued by the authorization server in the originating domain and trusted by the authorization server in the target domain.
-This proof is represented as a signed JWT in which the authorization server in the originating domain asserts relevant claims about the sending client and delegating user.
+This proof is represented as a signed JWT in which the authorization server in the originating domain asserts relevant claims about the sending client and authenticated user.

 For this to function, a trust relationship must be configured between the authorization servers in the two domains; see [Section 3.2.1](#domain-trust-relationships-and-prerequisites) below.